 to view the College of Nursing and Health Professions department of Nutrition Sciences Program Level Outcomes.

 If you have a desire to promote optimal wellness and quality of life for people of all ages through better nutrition, and if you have an interest in and capacity for science, the Didactic Program in Dietetics option may be of interest to you.
-This degree is one of the steps to becoming an Registered Dietitian.
-The program requires 45 graduate credits and may be completed in two years with full-time study.
+This degree is one of the steps to becoming a Registered Dietitian.

 What Is a DPD?